Dealing with the coronavirus

 In the light of the fact that the summer semester in 2020 has not been taken into consideration in terms of the maximum period for BAFöG support (student loans), the State of Hesse has issued a ruling that “differs from the normal period of study laid down in the examination regulations according to Section 19 of the Hesse Higher Education Act […] and sets an individual normal study period that has been increased by one semester for students who have been enrolled for university courses during the summer semester of 2020 or are pursuing a course that is concluded by a state or church examination.”
 (Order to Handle the Effects of the SARSCoV2 Pandemic in the Higher Education Sector, dated 1 July 2020 and published in the Law and Ordinance Gazette on 14 July 2020, p.
 499).

-This rule also applies to students at the University of Kassel on leave of absence in the 2020 summer semester.
+This rule also applies to students at the University of Kassel on leave of absence in the 2020 summer semester, 2020/21 winter semester and students on leave of absence in the summer semester 2021.
 It is now part of the certificate of study history, which students can access via the self-service function at the eCampus.
 This rule does not apply to questions of university statistics and university funding.
 The Student Services Organisation is responsible for issues related to BAFöG: (cf. www.studierendenwerk-kassel.de/info-covid19/)

 - Time spent abroad is generally possible.
 In view of the pandemic, the situation is very dynamic and can lead to changes at short notice.
 It is therefore strongly recommended that, before beginning any time abroad, you should find out about the entry and residence conditions of the respective host country as well as the requirements and general conditions of the host institution.